J-Givans/Kilo/README.md

 - Clone the repo.
 - Install the library dependencies by running `conan install .-if=build --build=missing -pr:b=default`.
 - Configure the project by running `cmake -S -B build`
-- Compile it by running `cmake --build build`.
+- Build it by running `cmake --build build`.
+- Run it by `build/kilo`